mallory/e2ee/draft-e2ee.md

 * Public key verification is very difficult for users to manage.
 Authentication of the two ends is required for secure and private conversations.
 Therefore, solving the problem of verification of public keys is a major concern for any end-to-end encrypted system design.
 Some applications bind together the account identity and the key, and leave users to establish a trust relationship between them, assisted by public key fingerprint information.

  * Users want to smoothly switch application use between devices, but this comes at a cost to the security and privacy of the communication.
-Thus, there is a problem of availability in end-to-end encrypted systems because the account identity's private key is generated by and stored on the end-user's original device and to move the private key to another device can compromise the security of one of the end-points of the system (by opening the door to key-impersonation attacks, for example).
+Thus, there is a problem of availability in end-to-end encrypted systems because the account identity's private key is generated by and stored on the end-user's original device and to move the private key to another device can compromise the security of one of the end-points of the system, eg by opening the door to key-impersonation attacks.

  * Existing protocols are vulnerable to metadata analysis, even though metadata is often as sensitive as message content.
-Metadata is unencrypted (and often unencryptable) information that travels through the network and includes delivery-relevant details that servers require such as the account identity of end-points, timestamps, message size or more.
+Metadata is unencrypted (and sometimes unencryptable) information that travels through the network and includes delivery-relevant details that servers require such as the account identity of end-points, timestamps, message size or more.
 Metadata is difficult to eliminate or obfuscate entirely.

  * Confidential and secure communications systems should also maintain the privacy of users but this is necessarily balanced with authentication and is related to the metadata problem for account identity.